 At the foot of the hill where Inuyama Castle is located, you will be greeted by a row of red Torii gates marking the entrance to Sanko Inari Shrine.

-A popularly photographed feature of Sanko Inari Jinja is the pink heart-shaped wishing plaques that hang in the hundreds all around the shrine.
-It is said that if you write your wish for finding a partner and happiness at home on a plaque it will come true (hopefully).
+A widely photographed feature of Sanko Inari Jinja is the pink heart-shaped wishing plaques that hang in the hundreds all around the shrine.
+It is said that if you write your wish for finding a partner and happiness at home on a plaque it will come true (fingers crossed!).

 Sanko Inari Shrine (三光稲荷神社)